Frequently Asked Questions

 • Researchers will receive the designation of Polar STEAM Fellow.

-Researchers may copy/paste the following statement into their proposal, to indicate why a letter of support is not attached.
+Researchers may use a version of the following statement in proposals, to indicate why a letter of support is not attached.
 “We intend to seek collaboration with Polar STEAM in support of the broader impacts outlined in this proposal.
 Polar STEAM is an NSF-funded cooperative agreement, and as such is unable to provide a letter of collaboration or support.”

 Artist and Writer FAQs